ThomasMBury/charlie-bury-website/content/en/about/index.md

     weight: 1
 ---

-Screenwriter.
+As a screenwriter and script consultant, I have always been captivated by the magic of storytelling and, more specifically, the power of moving images.

-I have always been captivated by the magic of storytelling and the power of images.
-My work aims to entertain, provoke thought, and evoke emotion, reflecting the human experience in all its complexity and beauty.
+My mission is to entertain, provoke thought, and create emotional resonance with an audience, hoping to reflect the human experience in all its complexity and beauty.

 Thank you for stopping by.